 Diagnostic trouble code (DTC) P0305 stands for “Cylinder 5 Misfire Detected.”
 This means that the powertrain control module (PCM) has counted enough misfire events on cylinder 5 to store the misfire code for that cylinder.

-If you wish to know the most common causes of the P0305 code, continue reading below.
+Otherwise, continue reading to learn the most common causes of the P0305 code.

 What are the Possible Causes of the P0305 Code?